 Our 2016/17 survey results are now available.
 This article contains a discount code valid until the end of March 2017, that will provide a £25 saving in accessing our full set of statistics.
 Please ensure you read this article in full before attempting to access our survey data, and make sure you use the code ‘SAVE25’ at checkout.

 We have spent the past few months burning the midnight oil, number crunching, analysing and preparing our data for sharing with anyone who may wish to view it.

 Anyone can access the data, though it will be of primary use to wedding industry suppliers who would like to gain an insight into how couples are planning their wedding today – their experiences (both good and bad), budget, preferences, priorities and thoughts for how things could have been better.
 The data we have gathered is both vast (it covers weddings that took/will take place in the period 2011-2018) and fascinating and is a rich resource of information for wedding brands currently working on their marketing plan.

-Access to our survey data is via a paywall, but for the next 7 days, we are running a promotion where you can purchase the data for almost half the usual price, at £45.
+Access to our survey data is via a paywall, but throughout February and March 2017, we are running a promotion where you can purchase the data with a £25 saving.

 Please visit http://survey.lovemydress.net/subscription and click on the ‘SIGN UP’ button.

-Complete the form entering ‘SAVE40′ into the discount code field.
+Complete the form entering ‘SAVE25′ into the discount code field.

 You will then receive an email instructing you how to log in.